-How to set default apps on Mac
+Make your Mac your own by setting custom default apps for important actions

 How to set your default web browser

-- Launch System Preferences from the dock, Finder, or by clicking the button.
+- Launch System Preferences from the dock, Finder, or by clicking the Apple icon in the Menu bar.

 - Click General at the top left of the window.